BuddyForms/BuddyForms/readme.txt

 * Added the taxonomy field value for the submission column in the administration.
 * Fixed the permission issue when the post is created using buddyforms.
 * Added a helper function to check the user capability. `bf_user_can`
+* Added a nonce error message.
+* Added a cursos pointer to the checkbox input.
+* Fixed the permission to submit a form for anonymous users.
+* Fixed a notice in the email notifications.
+* Fixed the edit and delete buttons.
+* Fixed the required validation for the content field.
+* Fixed the auto-draft error for different post types.
+* Added a Js hook to extend the function to get field data.
+* Change "Check to enabled" to "Check to enable".
+* Updating Freemius to version 2.3.0.
+* Added the ability to join the beta tester groups.

 = 2.4.6 - 3 Jun 2019 =
 * Fix : Feature Image Field layout.